View in MR and View in 3D

 • Identify spaces in the real world through an MR overlay.

-We will incorporate some of the above mixed reality features in our Easy Sales application.
+We'll incorporate some of these mixed-reality features in our Easy Sales application.

 View in MR